 PANIC - Press this button for about 1 second to attract attention; the horn will sound and the exterior lights will flash for about 30 seconds.
-To cancel panic mode, press any other button on the remote transmitter, or turn the ignition switch to ON (II).
+To cancel panic mode, press any other button on the remote transmitter, or turn the ignition switch to the ON (II) position.